What is Taxology?

 Tax Manager <> Taxologist <> Tax Technologist <> IT Service Technician

-The taxologist is well-versed in the nuances of technology that typically escape the first comprehension of non-specialists.
-This is needed before high-quality tax transformation can take place, thus avoiding the haphazard automation that is common in its absence.
+A good taxologist is well-versed in the nuances of tax technology governance, control, and adoption that typically escape non-specialists.
+This is a prerequisite for high-quality tax transformation, and improving on the backward-looking process automation that is common in its absence.

 Taxologists are highly-skilled, capable leaders with broad experience.
 Within the organization, they are instrumental to socializing aspects of innovation, refining objectives and verifying structures for fulfilment.
-They then work between tax business and technology as master-builder and hub, in the same way an architect oversees a building construction site.
+They partner with tax business and IT service management as coordinator & master-builder, in the same way an architect oversees a bricks 'n' mortar construction site.

-All stakeholders, including senior tax leadership, need a basic working knowledge of taxology to prevent critical success criteria being overlooked or undermined.
-A journey then unfolds that must be travelled by every digitally-enabled, information-era tax department of today and tomorrow.
+That said, all stakeholders, including senior tax leadership, need a basic understanding of taxology to prevent digitalization's success criteria being overlooked and its elevated possibilities undermined.
+A journey then unfolds that must be travelled by every tech-enabled, data-driven tax department of today and tomorrow.